 Where to Stay

 A block of rooms has been reserved for our guests at Hotel Palácio Estoril, a landmark hotel that has hosted royalty, writers, and the occasional spy since 1930.
-Booking instructions and the group rate will be added here.
-Details TBD
+It sits a short walk from the church and the reception, and is where we will gather throughout the weekend.

 Getting There